tomwhite/covid-19-uk-data/README.md

 ## Tools

-The command line tools rely on Python 3.
+There are command line tools for downloading, parsing, and processing the data.
+They rely on Python 3.

-Create a virtual environment, activate it, then install the required packages:
+To install the tools, create a virtual environment, activate it, then install the required packages:

 ```bash
 python3 -m venv venv